MaulikxLakhani/PhishDetect/README.md

 How to Update
 ------------
-> :warning: **when updating**: especially for a major release, re-run the pip install to check for new dependencies.
+> **When updating**: To check for new dependencies you may want to re-run the pip install, especially for a major release,

 To update your current version, just type the following commands inside the Phish-Detect directory:
 ```bash